ckagrawal89/Image_Scrapping_Automation/README.md

    ```
    cd Image_Scrapping_Automation
    ```
-3. Install the required dependencies:
+3. Install the required dependencies:<br />
    You can install the all required dependencies for the Image Scrapper using the following command:
    ```
    pip install -r requirements.txt
    ```

-4. Run the Scrapper:
+4. Run the Scrapper:<br />
    You can run the Image Scrapper using the following command:
    ```
    python WebScrapping1.0.py